 Why you should test out Obviously AI;

-- Build out predictions with ease using data
+- Build out predictions with ease - platform has a great UX

 - Check out the blog for good tutorials

-Airtable is such a powerful tool that you can really can do anything that your heart desires.
+Airtable is one of the most powerful no code tools which gives you the ability to do anything that your heart desires - it's like Google sheets on steroids.
 Don't believe me?
-Just check out the amount of templates that you can choose from to simplify + improve business processes + so much more!
+Just check out the amount of templates that you can choose from to simplify + improve business processes, build no code apps, and so much more!

 With Airtable being so powerful, you can even use it as a database for building apps.
 I tested this with a good friend where we built a tools resource and then use Vue.JS on the front-end.
 It was a lot of fun building.

-- Templates - so many to choose from to use right away
+- Like most no code platforms mentioned on this list, they have a big large library of pre-made templates and community templates - so many to choose from to use right away

 Whilst there are so many options for building websites out there on the market, I really like what Carrd has to offer in order to build responsive sites fast.